The 7 Mechanisms That Affect Your Gut Barrier

 Nitrites: Genotoxic Damage

-Sodium nitrite in processed meat forms N-nitroso compounds that directly damage DNA.
+Sodium nitrite in processed meat can form N-nitroso compounds with genotoxic potential.
 Classified Group 1 carcinogen by the WHO.

 High severity 2 studies